 Millions of travelers visiting a place in a year!
 Admittedly it got something beautiful to offer.

-A city of Peru in South America has many unsolved mysteries, beautiful stone-work, man-made terraces, and adventurous spots.
+The city of Peru in South America has many unsolved mysteries, beautiful stone-work, man-made terraces, and adventurous spots.
 This site has many questions asked, rather than answered.

 Let’s look at the short information that we gathered:-

 It is often referred to as the “Lost City of the Incas” and is the most familiar icon of the Inca Civilization.
 It was built around 1450 but was abandoned after a century at the time of the Spanish Conquest.
 It was created with dry-stone walls.

 In 1911, American Historian Hiram Bingham made it international attention, and after that, it was recognized by the government.
 By 1976, it was restored by 30% and still restoration process is going on, and in 1983 it was the part of UNESCO World Heritage Site.